chadtripod/documentation/Armory-Spinnaker-Quickstart-1.md

 AWS Account numbrer = 795692138404 (Use this value to replace [YOUR_AWS_ACCOUNT_ID])

-# Armory Spinnaker AWS Quickstart - Step 1
+# Armory Spinnaker AWS Quickstart - Step 1 (Prep AWS with Roles, Permissions, and Trust to allow deployments)

 ### AWS Prep for Spinnaker Create 2 AWS Roles to deploy from Spinnaker to AWS